What's the difference between workers' compensation claim & a common law claim for damages?

 Additionally, where the worker's injury is found to be permanently debilitating, the worker may be entitled to an amount of lump sum compensation at the end of their workers' compensation claim.

-There Are Many Other Areas That Will Require Expenses & Thus The Need For Compensation
+What Are Other Areas That Will Require Expenses & The Need For Compensation?

 They are usually quite minor in nature and do not properly or fully compensate a worker for all the medical expenses.